- Foreign Study

 Consequently, the Class leadership convened a task force that identified goals for the '82 Racial Justice Initiative and met with faculty, administrators, and other alumni classes, to learn what anti-racism initiatives were already underway.
 Task force members wanted this Class Project to have a direct impact on students through academic enrichment, and to center '82s in the effort to move Dartmouth forward as an institution that is boldly addressing racial injustice.

-In November 2020, the Class Executive Committee approved the task force's recommendations for the vision and scope of the initiative, which consists of two phases:
+In November 2020, the Class Executive Committee approved the task force's recommendations for the vision and scope of the initiative, which consisted of two phases:

 Phase 1 (Funded in 2020 for implementation in 2021 through the Center for Social Impact):